Geometric Blow-Up for Folded Limit Cycle Manifolds in Three Time-Scale Systems

 In the following, we shall actually assume stronger conditions that are sufficient but not necessary for a regular fast-slow fold of cycles, instead of those in \eqref{eq:map_sn_conds}-\eqref{eq:map_sn_conds_2}.
-Similarly to Assumption \ref{ass:1_new}, these conditions are expected to be satisfied in applications with external periodic forcing in the slow equation; see again Remark \ref{rem:ass_1_restrictions}.
+Similarly to Assumption \ref{ass:1_new}, these conditions are expected to be satisfied in applications \SJJJ{with small-amplitude} external periodic forcing; see again Remark \ref{rem:ass_1_restrictions}.

 \begin{assumption} \textup{(Sufficient conditions for $S_0^c$ to be a regular folded cycle)} The following sufficient (but not necessary) conditions for a fast-slow fold of cycles are satisfied by system \eqref{eq:transformed_system}: